Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Common Practices of ADS Testing

-\textbf{\textit{Testing metrics.}} In unit testing in ADS, developers use different testing metrics, including accuracy, precision, recall, Receiver Operating Characteristic (ROC), and Intersection over Union (IoU).
-In addition, more than half of survey participants (51\%) said they used specific metrics tailored for the corresponding task, such as the consistency rate of object detection.
-P1 and P9 in the interview study further elaborated on this---when detecting lane lines from a video stream, lane detection results between the front and back frames should be consistent.
-Generalizability (i.e, whether a model can maintain its performance in unseen driving scenes) is another important metric considered by industrial practitioners.
+\textbf{\textit{Test metrics.}} When measuring the performance of a model, ADS developers use metrics, including accuracy, precision, recall, Receiver Operating Characteristic (ROC), and Intersection over Union (IoU).
+Furthermore, 51\% of survey participants said they also use specific metrics tailored for different ADS modules.
+Two interview participants (P1, P9) elaborated on this---consistency is one of their metrics when testing the lane detection model.
+The lane detection results between the front and back frames in a video frame should be consistent.

-\titlebox{Common Practice 3:}{Industrial practitioners not only use accuracy-based testing metrics but also custom-tailored metrics such as performance consistency and generalizability when testing perception models in ADS.}
+\begin{finding}{} ADS practitioners not only use common model performance metrics, such as accuracy and IoU, but also custom-tailored metrics such as consistency when testing perception models in ADS. \end{finding}